sandinmyjoints/towards-100-pct-uptime/talk/pres.md

 - `intercept`: like bind but handles 1st arg `err`.
 - `domain.dispose`: cancels IO and timers.

-Note: If no error, no need to dispose.
+Note: Dispose: If no error, no need to dispose.
+Now we're in an error state, so more errors could be thrown.
+Do you want your error handler triggered on all of them?
 - If no IO or timers, probably no need to dispose.
 The intention of calling dispose is generally to prevent cascading errors when a critical part of the Domain context is found to be in an error state.